mauer4/Personal-Project-Verilog-CLOCK/README.md

 ### Navigating Directories
 - <b> Media: </b> Includes photos of the project, diagrams and a short video of the working design on the FPGA.
 - <b> Simulation: </b> Includes .do files. regress.do includes, when run on Modelsim, just load the top level rtl testbench and runs it.
 The rest of the `.do` files load the wave signals to the relevant testbenches
 - <b> Source: </b> This directory includes two folders.
 The Modules include the System-Verilog modules.
 The modules included are: `card_7seg.sv`, `BCD.sv`, `CLOCK.sv`, and `clock_top.sv` (top-level-module).
-The Testbenches folder includes all of the corresponding testbenched.
+The Testbenches folder includes all of the corresponding testbenches.
-- <b> Synthesis: </b> Thie directory includes only 2 files.
-The first, `CLOCK.sof` if the .sof file you can load direcly onto the DE1-SOC board.
+- <b> Synthesis: </b> The directory includes only 2 files.
+The first, `CLOCK.sof` if the .sof file you can load directly onto the DE1-SOC board.
 The other is the DE1-SOC pin assignment file- for the users ease-of-use.

 ## Project Challenges
 Some of the goals of the project were:
-- Asynchrounous Design (multiple clocks used for state transition and for manual time configuration.
+- Asynchronous Design (multiple clocks used for state transition and for manual time configuration.
 - System Verilog Practice
 - Advanced debugging techniques practice (e.g SignalTap)
 - For fun!
 (To show friends what you can do with hardware design on an FPGA with just 1 driving signal - 50MHz crystal).